Keroloues-Mourad/Stay_Or_Churn_Analyzer/README.md

 This is an interactive and modern Streamlit website designed to predict customer churn for telecom services.
 It leverages a logistic regression model trained on preprocessed Telco customer data.

-The app allows users to simulate customer profiles by answering intuitive Yes/No questions using a clean visual interface — with green for "Yes" and red for "No" — and provides real-time predictions in the form of churn probability.
+The app allows users to simulate customer profiles by answering intuitive Yes/No questions using a clean visual interface and provides real time predictions in the form of percentage.

 ---

 ## 🚀 Features

-- ✅ Easy-to-use web interface using [Streamlit](https://streamlit.io)
 - 📊 Predicts whether a customer is likely to **churn** or **stay**
 - 🎨 Intuitive Yes/No radio buttons with visual cues (no 0/1)
 - 🎯 Custom threshold logic for improved recall